 “Those are forgeries,” said ZAP’s bird-pilot.
 “Our allied Hurricane taught the enemy this trick when it let them bicker over a false copy of my body.”

 Lucille flipped switches to disengage Zephyr-Alpha-Blue from the Galaxy Zephyr.
 When she stomped her pedals, ZAB refused to budge.
 “This is an obvious trap,” said ZAB.

 “I command you to move!”
 ZAB reluctantly propelled itself into the vacuum of space, leaving the Galaxy Zephyr behind.
 Lucille saw from her windows that the Wheel had six white-wing spokes bandaging the bulge.
 “Halt.”

 ZAB stopped a hundred yards from the bodies ejected by the Enemy Hurricane.
 “Can you see, now, these are only crude facsimiles of your parents?”

 “Scan them.
 Do they have a pulse?”

 “They’re pretending to have one, at least.”

 Lucille removed a metal grill above her life-support systems to retrieve an oxygen-mask.
-“My bodysuit protects me from vacuum, correct?
+“My bodysuit is vacuum-proof, isn’t it?
 How long could I survive in space?”